8fold/site-joshbruce.com/content/public/experiences/the-self/content.md

 7. Don’t assume or presume intent.
 8. Never enter anything without an exit strategy.
 9. Don’t become addicted to brain crack (Ze Frank).
-10. Follow those you view as “ahead” of you based on your own criteria and aid those who see themselves as behind you based on *their* criteria; it’s a dance, not a line.
+10. Follow those you view as “ahead” of you based on your own criteria (you choose) and aid those who see themselves as behind you based on *their* criteria (they choose); it’s a dance, not a line.
+11. Give credit and compliments where they are due.
+    - Accept credit and compliments graciously.
+    - Correct credit and compliments if another is the reason (see parent).
+12. Be specific with credit and compliments.
+13. Whenever possible, praise in public; criticize in private.

 ## My oath